cube-network/docs/contents/dev/contract.md

 ```
 + Create contract

-Put custom contracts into folder `contracts` and modify deployment script in folder `migrations`.
+Put custom contracts into folder `contracts` and modify the deployment script script in folder `migrations`.

 + Deploy contract